mmagician/mmagician.github.io/content/posts/poly_commit.md

 where $Z_s(x) = (x-z_1)\cdot(x-z_2)$

-Prover's definitions of committment $C$ and proof $\pi$ don't change from the single-point version.
+Prover's definitions of commitment $C$ and proof $\pi$ don't change from the single-point version.
 The verifier's check differs minimally (it can actually be generalised) to include the fact that we no longer have a single point but multiple ones:

 $$ e(C - [r(s)]_1, G_2) \stackrel{?}{=} e(\pi, [Z_s(s)]_2)$$